 Laurie Anstis sets out a five-step approach to managing long-term sickness absence.

-Darren Newman looks at the duty to consult collectively in a redundancy situation.
-He provides practical guidance for employers on how to best manage the process.
+Darren Newman looks at the duty to consult collectively in a redundancy situation and provides practical guidance for employers on how to best manage the process.

 Victoria Powell of SaBRE sets out the key points that all HR professionals and business owners need to know when employing reservists.

-XpertHR contributing authors Patrick Brodie and Kelly Chapman from law firm RPC outline five key steps to a compliant TUPE transfer.
+Patrick Brodie and Kelly Thomson from law firm RPC outline five key steps to a compliant TUPE transfer.

-Sheila Attwood and Kate Upcraft reveal the key issues of which to be aware when preparing for pensions auto-enrolment.
+Sheila Attwood and Kate Upcraft reveal the key issues employers need to be aware when preparing for pensions auto-enrolment.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.